amanrai1234/Powerline-analysis-on-custom-ML--Neural-Network-Machine-Learning/README.md

 # PART 1:
-In this particular assignment we are tasked to complete, the same procedure as assignment 2 and then compare it with the new model that we are tasked to implement.
-Here we are tasked to build at least three different MLP(multi-layer perceptron’s) and then we are tasked to compare the performance of the three models and the assignment 2(linear regression).
+In this task I am going to comapre the  linear regression and at least three different MLP(multi-layer perceptron’s) and then I am comparing the performance of the three models and linear regression.

 # Dataset: